Skip to code content (skip section selection)

 Unless specifically defined below, words or phrases used in this chapter shall be interpreted so as to give them the meaning they have in common usage and to give this chapter its most reasonable application.

 A ZONE.
 Portions of the SFHA in which the principal source of flooding is runoff from rainfall, snowmelt, or a combination of both.
-In A ZONES, flood waters may move slowly or rapidly, but waves are usually not a significant threat to buildings.
-These areas are labeled as Zone A, Zone AE, Zones A1-A30, Zone AO, Zone AH, Zone AR and Zone A99 on a FIRM or FHBM.
+In A zones, floodwaters may move slowly or rapidly, but waves are usually not a significant threat to buildings.
+These areas are labeled as Zone A, Zone AE, Zones A1-A30, Zone AO, Zone AH, Zone AR and Zone A99 on a FIRM.
 The definitions are presented below:

-ZONE A. Areas subject to inundation by the 1% annual chance flood event.
+(1) ZONE A. Areas subject to inundation by the 1% annual chance flood event.
 Because detailed hydraulic analyses have not been performed, no base flood elevation or depths are shown.
-Mandatory flood insurance purchase requirements apply.

-ZONE AE and A1-A30.
+(2) ZONE AE AND A1-A30.
 Areas subject to inundation by the 1% annual chance flood event determined by detailed methods.
 Base flood elevations are shown within these zones.
-Mandatory flood insurance purchase requirements apply.
 (Zone AE is on new and revised maps in place of Zones A1-A30.)

-ZONE AO.
+(3) ZONE AO.
 Areas subject to inundation by 1% annual chance shallow flooding (usually sheet flow on sloping terrain) where average depths are between one and three feet.
 Average flood depths derived from detailed hydraulic analyses are shown within this zone.
-Mandatory flood insurance purchase requirements apply.

-ZONE AH.
+(4) ZONE AH.
 Areas subject to inundation by 1% annual chance shallow flooding (usually areas of ponding) where average depths are between one and three feet.
 Average flood depths derived from detailed hydraulic analyses are shown within this zone.
-Mandatory flood insurance purchase requirements apply.

-ZONE AR.
+(5) ZONE AR.
 Areas that result from the decertification of a previously accredited flood protection system that is determined to be in the process of being restored to provide base flood protection.
-Mandatory flood insurance purchase requirements apply.

-ZONE A99.
+(6) ZONE A99.
 Areas subject to inundation by the 1% annual chance flood event, but which will ultimately be protected upon completion of an under-construction federal flood protection system.
 These are areas of special flood hazard where enough progress has been made on the construction of a protection system, such as dikes, dams, and levees, to consider it complete for insurance rating purposes.
 Zone A99 may only be used when the flood protection system has reached specified statutory progress toward completion.
 No base flood elevations or depths are shown.
-Mandatory flood insurance purchase requirements apply.

-ACCESSORY STRUCTURE or APPURTENANT STRUCTURE.
-A structure that is located on the same parcel of property as the principal structure and the use of which is incidental to the use of the principal structure.
-ACCESSORY STRUCTURES should constitute a minimal initial investment, may not be used for human habitation, and be designed to have minimal flood damage potential.
-Examples of ACCESSORY STRUCTURES are detached garages, carports, storage sheds, pole barns, and hay sheds.
+ACCESSORY STRUCTURE (APPURTENANT STRUCTURE).
+A structure with a floor area 400 square feet or less that is located on the same parcel of property as the principal structure and the use of which is incidental to the use of the principal structure.
+Accessory structures should constitute a minimal initial investment, may not be used for human habitation, and be designed to have minimal flood damage potential.
+Examples of accessory structures are detached garages, carports, storage sheds, pole barns, and hay sheds.

 APPEAL.
-A request for a review of the Floodplain Administrator’s interpretation of any provision of this chapter or a request for a variance.
+A request for a review of the floodplain administrators interpretation of any provision of this chapter.

 AREA OF SHALLOW FLOODING.
-A designated AO or AH Zone on the community’s Flood Insurance Rate Map (FIRM) with base flood depths from one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and indeterminate, and where velocity flow may be evident.
+A designated AO or AH Zone on the community flood insurance rate map (FIRM) with base flood depths from one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and indeterminate, and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.

 BASE FLOOD ELEVATION (BFE).
 The elevation of the 1% annual chance flood.